-Communityfeedbackemphasized protection of the visually prominent Administration Building tower.
+Community feedback emphasized protection of the visually prominent Administration Building tower.
 At roughly 160 feet tall, the tower is well above the Ruby Hill Park View Plane height restriction of approximately 73 feet at its location.
-In the Denver Zoning Code, 5-stories allows for up to 70 feet in height for building forms in the Urban and Suburban neighborhood contexts.
-That means that a newly constructed 5-story building near the Administration Building would be below the roofline height of the H-shaped portion of the building.
+In the Denver Zoning Code, five stories allows for up to 70 feet in height for building forms in the Urban and Suburban neighborhood contexts.
+That means that a newly constructed five-story building near the Administration Building would be below the roofline height of the H-shaped portion of the building.

-New buildings and the continued use or reuse of existing buildings on the campus should respect both the design integrity of existing buildings and the historic development pattern.
-Zoning regulations, design standards and guidelines, and development agreements and other tools can help ensure new development complements the existing character and context of the plan area.
+New buildings and the continued use or re-use of existing buildings on the campus should respect both the design integrity of existing buildings and the historic development pattern.
+Zoning regulations, design standards and guidelines, and/or development agreements and other tools should ensure new development complements the existing character and context of the plan area.